pydsgz/DeepVOG/README.md

 keras >= 2.2.4
 urwid
 ```
 As an alternative, you can use our docker image which already includes all the dependencies.
-The only requirement is a platform installed with nvidia driver and nvidia-docker.
+The only requirement is a platform installed with nvidia driver and nvidia-docker (or nvidia runtime of docker).
 ### Installing
 A step by step series of examples that tell you how to get DeepVOG running.<br/>
 1. Installing from package